-Vietnamese beef noodle Pho is a dish to fall in love with!
+Vietnam Beef Noodle Phở is a dish to fall in love with!

-Gradually, people started to use the beef consommé to make a simple but very popular noodle soup, which is known as Xao trau.
-It consisted of water-buffalo meat cooked in broth and rice vermicelli.
-After that, beef replaced water buffalo while rice noodles became the main ingredient instead of rice vermicelli.
-It is noteworthy that the word Pho is also the short name of the flat rice noodles, called “Banh pho.”
-In other words, Pho is not only about the soup, but also about the rice noodle.
+People gradually began to use the beef consommé and “trâu xào” was born, a simple but popular noodle soup made with water-buffalo meat cooked in broth and rice vermicelli.
+Following that, beef took the place of water buffalo, and rice noodles took the place of rice vermicelli as the main ingredient.
+It is worth noting that the word “Phở ” is also the short name for the flat rice noodles known as “Banh pho.”
+In other words, Phở, is about more than just the soup.
+It’s also about rice noodles.

-Today, when you visit Hanoi, you can see that Pho has taken over every street of the city, and you can enjoy it at any time of the day.
-Can you not eat beef?
-Don’t worry; you can still enjoy a “Pho Ga,” identic to the original Pho, but with chicken instead.
-Unlike their freewheeling counterparts in Saigon, who embellish their Pho with everything from Bean sprouts to Cilantro, Basil, Lime and Hoisin sauce, the Northern Pho purists of Hanoi privilege an unadulterated and well-balanced soup.
-With a countless amount of options that you can add to Pho, it is up to you to decide which the best Pho is for you!
+When you visit Vietnam today, you will notice that Phở has taken over every street.
+If you can’t eat beef, you can still enjoy a “Phở Gà,” which is similar to the original Pho but made with chicken instead.
+Northern Pho purists prefer an unadulterated and well-balanced soup to their freewheeling counterparts in Saigon, who adorn their Pho with everything from bean sprouts to Cilantro, Basil, Lime, and Hoisin sauce.
+With so many options for adding to Pho, it’s up to you to decide which is the best Pho for you!